ashitha1710/feather-press/README.md

 ---
 ##  Tech Stack

-Feather Press is built with a **modern full-stack architecture**, ensuring performance, security, and scalability.
+chyrp lite is built with a **modern full-stack architecture**, ensuring performance, security, and scalability.

 ### Frontend
 -  **Vite** – Fast build tool and development server